Graduate School

 - An integrated minor

-Students who earn two master’s degrees at Oregon State University must complete all degree requirements for each degree.
-This requires filing separate programs of study forms for each degree, filing separate commencement applications for each degree, completing separate projects or theses for each degree, scheduling separate final oral examinations for each degree, and passing final oral examinations for each degree.
+Students who earn two graduate degrees at Oregon State University must complete all degree requirements for each degree.
+This requires filing separate programs of study for each degree, filing separate diploma applications for each degree, completing separate projects or theses for each degree, scheduling and passing separate final oral examinations for each degree.
 For additional information, please refer to the Transfer Credit section of this catalog.

 Dual Majors

-For the M.A., M.S., EdM, MF, or Ph.D. degree, a student may select two graduate major areas to pursue instead of the traditional single major.
-Only one degree is awarded, and the student basically must satisfy all degree requirements for majors in both areas.
+For any single degree (e.g. M.A., M.S., Ph.D.), a student may select two graduate major areas to pursue instead of the traditional single major.
+Only one degree is awarded, and the student must satisfy all degree requirements for majors in both areas.
 For more details, contact the Graduate School.

 Graduate Certificate